2025 PHRF Spring Racing- Results

 ARTICLE IV: OFFICERS

-– The elected officers shall be Fleet Captain, Secretary, Treasurer, and Race Chair.
+Section 1 – The elected officers shall be Fleet Captain, Executive Officer (XO), Secretary, Treasurer, and Race Chair.
 A member may be elected to, and hold one or more of the offices during a given year, but shall have only one vote on fleet business.

 Section 3 – Duties:

 A. Fleet Captain: Shall preside at all meetings of the organization, casting a vote only in case of a tie, and shall be responsible for the efficient operation and good order of the organization.
-In the case of absence the Fleet Captain may designate another Officer to preside over meetings.
+In the case of absence the Fleet Captain, the Executive Officer will preside over meetings.

 ARTICLE V: STAR-BOARD